Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A few things about setting up a Guest network:

-A Guest network also comes in handy when you want to isolate specific devices from the rest of the main network, including those of your own.
+A Guest Wi-Fi network also comes in handy when you want to isolate specific devices from the rest of the main network, including those of your own.

 Firmware is the operating system of a router.
 It decides how well a router works and how secure it is.
+Networking vendors often release new firmware versions to improve the router’s performance and security.

 It’s a good idea to check for new firmware and update your router at least a few times a year, especially when there’s a security bulletin about your router or the networking vendor.
+While it’s generally best to use a router with its latest firmware, turning on the auto firmware update feature can cause issues such as unexpected interruption.
+That said, if you choose to use auto firmware update, pick a time that you know your network is idle.

+That said, if your router has been compromised, chances are it still works like normal.
+But some things won’t work right.
 Here are the telltale signs that your router has been hacked:

 • Your browser (Chrome, Firefox, Safari, etc.) often goes to unwanted websites, sometimes without you doing anything.